Great Indian restaurants in Montréal

 Maison de Cari Golden

-Blink and you might miss this tiny spot on busy Saint-Laurent Boulevard.
-Maison de Cari Golden is a well-hidden gem that offers fantastic food in an unpretentious setting.
+Blink and you might miss this tiny nook on busy Saint-Laurent Boulevard.
+Maison de Cari Golden is a well-hidden gem that has been offering fantastic food in an unpretentious setting since 1987.
 Try the tandoori specialties or the biryanis.

 Restaurant Malhi Sweets

-Hidden on Jarry Street, a little out of the way, is one of the best Indian restaurants in Montréal.
+Hidden on a quiet part of Jarry Street, a little out of the way, is one of the best Indian restaurants in Montréal.
 Restaurant Malhi Sweet’'s Punjabi cuisine is authentic, delicious, affordable and served in an unpretentious yet welcoming dining room.

 Gandhi